indigo_league: Artist: <user name="jellosaurusrex" site="tumblr.com"> (Default)

 You might want to battle them to get it back.

-If you choose not to battle them, you may a) file a report with the Kangaskhan Police Dept (you may do this at a local PokéCenter or by using your PokéGear), b) steal your pokémon back, or c) cry.
+If that doesn’t work (or you just couldn’t catch up with them), you may a) file a report with the Kangaskhan Police Dept (at a local PokéCenter or by using your PokéGear), b) plot to steal your Pokémon back, or c) cry.

 They exist!
 From Joey the super amazing Rattata to those pokéfans along the routes, you can challenge those in the grass and talk to those in the city.
-The citizens won't be able to tell you much, and most act as though the trainers are just other citizens, becoming vague when the subject of the new arrivals comes up.
-They sometimes repeat themselves, since they seem to be caught in the constant cycle of whatever happened to the city, but for the most part they're normal and show a variety of personalities.
+Most act as though the trainers are just other citizens, becoming vague when the subject of the new arrivals comes up.

-They can be attacked but not killed, if one so chooses.
+They can be attacked if one so chooses, but not killed.
 (But why would you hurt Mom?
 She made you lunch!)
 However, if the NPC reports it (as in, if you as a player choose to take advantage of the Police Alert), there will be a warrant out for that character.

 Professor Oak's greeting on the PokéGear is a recording that is replayed for each person.
 He's often not found, and Professor Elm hides except for special circumstances.